 Finally, one of the greatest challenges to installing shutters happens beforehand.
 Nobody wants shutters that don’t fit their windows properly, look out of square, and are improperly mounted!
 Properly measuring windows for a shutter installation must take into account squareness, louver projection, design and other complications that are crucial to accomplish a nice-looking shutter installation.
 This takes roughly six months of design training and about two years of installation training for a person with an aptitude to fully master these skills.

-So, can homeowners install their own shutters?
+So, can homeowners install their own plantation shutters in Sacramento?
 In theory, this is possible, if we have the skill, time, and experience level, and yet even then homeowners are prone to error.
 In short, I would say that custom shutters should be left to trained professionals to install, with all due respect to all of the homeowners with tools and chop saws at the ready!